Dracula Technologies raises €2.2 million to pre-industrialize its LAYER® technology

 The technology, which has required more than seven years of R&D, is protected by five patents filed between 2014 and 2019.
 At the same time, the 15-strong team has nearly 60 scientific publications to its credit.

 With such funding and partnerships, the start-up will have the means to ensure that its LAYER® technology will become the benchmark energy harvesting solution for supplying power to connected objects.

 About Dracula Technologies

-Founded in 2011, the start-up which specialises in the design and printing of OPV modules employs 15 people.
+Founded in 2011, the start-up which specializes in the design and printing of OPV modules employs 15 people.
 Its LAYER® technology is based on the printing of five layers, each of which has physical properties that allow energy to be generated from ambient light.
 Together, the five printed layers form an organic photovoltaic (OPV) module.

 The characteristics of LAYER® technology

 MGI Digital Technology is the world leader in digital finishing through several thousand industrial printing customers.
-MGI Digital Technology is a French company founded in 1982 which designs, manufactures and markets a comprehensive and innovative range of digital presses in France and abroad.
+MGI Digital Technology is a French company founded in 1982 which designs, manufactures, and markets a comprehensive and innovative range of digital presses in France and abroad.
 Since 2013, the Group has also gained a foothold in the promising Printed Electronics and Intelligent 3D printing market with the acquisition of CERADROP.